 * AlternateCharacterInterpretation[=/=]BrokenBase: Even to this day, fans are bitterly divided over loving this episode or hating it.
 And pretty much all of it revolving how the actions of Rainbow Dash and the Mane Six are interpreted.

-** Mare-Do-Well (who is secretly five of the Mane Six) was either showing Rainbow Dash what a real hero was supposed to be like in the hopes of making her change her ways, saving ponies that Rainbow Dash would have been unable to save on her own with the disguise as a way of showing her humility, '''or''' made a piss poor attempt at teaching Dash anything, instead presenting her with an unbeatable rival, along with egging her on to dangerous and embarrassing actions with the disguise as just a cowardly and dishonest way of hiding from Dash.
+** Mare-Do-Well (who is secretly five of the Mane Six) was either showing Rainbow Dash what a real hero was supposed to be like in the hopes of making her change her ways and saving ponies that Rainbow Dash would have been unable to save on her own, with the disguise as a way of showing her humility, '''or''' made a piss poor attempt at teaching Dash anything, instead presenting her with an unbeatable rival, along with egging her on to dangerous and embarrassing actions, with the disguise as just a cowardly and dishonest way of hiding from Dash.

-** Rainbow Dash was either doing good deeds all over Ponyville, acting as a real hero, and basking in much-deserved praise from the citizens then driven to despair and abandoned by even her most loyal fans because she came across as looking pathetic compared to Mare-Do-Well, '''or''' was bragging way too much to the point that it was endangering other ponies and was too stupid to pick up on the lesson that Mare-Do-Well was trying to teach her until she had it spelled out to her at the end of the episode.
+** Rainbow Dash was either doing good deeds all over Ponyville, acting as a real hero, and basking in much-deserved praise from the citizens, then driven to despair and abandoned by even her most loyal fans because she came across as looking pathetic compared to Mare-Do-Well, '''or''' was bragging way too much to the point that it was endangering other ponies, embarrassed herself and ruined her own reputation with little-to-no help from anypony else, and was too stupid to pick up on the lesson that Mare-Do-Well was trying to teach her until she had it spelled out to her at the end of the episode.

 ** Dash's friends were either having some good-natured fun among themselves and dropping hints to Dash that she would be happier and more successful if she just improved her attitude, '''or''' were cruelly mocking Dash and her misfortunes while praising Mare-Do-Well (i.e. themselves), completely and fully aware of how Dash would react.

-** When Dash confronted Mare Do Well, she then ran away.
-Either she was luring Dash away from the crowd so that the Mane Six could talk to her in private and not humiliate herself anymore, '''or''' was genuinely trying to get away from Dash so that she would not be humiliated herself.
+** When Dash confronted Mare Do Well, she ran off into a series of back alleys.
+Either Mare Do Well was luring Dash away from the crowd so that the Mane Six could talk to Dash in private and spare her any further humilation, '''or''' Mare Do Well was genuinely trying to get away from any confrontation so that she would not be humiliated herself.

 * CluelessAesop: Contributing to the BrokenBase, it's been repeatedly pointed out that the message of humility would certainly have been stronger if the scene in Sugarcube Corner had Twilight, Rarity and Applejack praising ''each other's'' contributions to Mare-Do-Well rather than their own (fixing the dam, her outfit and her overall humility respectively).
 You're not being humble when you're talking about how humble you are.